 In order to construct an effective consulting agreement, it is important that you properly understand the different steps in making it.
 Take a look at this simple step guide on how you can construct a credible and legal agreement.

 Start by providing the most basic information needed in the proposed business agreement.
 This should include the title of the contract, and the name of both parties making the agreement.
 For example, if you're making a retainer agreement, and the parties involved are people, make sure to get their correctly spelled first and last names.

-Present in a clear, concise, and readable manner all the consideration details that must be provided in the written contract.
-It doesn't necessarily have to be long.
+Present in a clear, concise, and readable manner all the consideration details that must be provided in the joint agreement.
+It doesn't necessarily have to belong.
 You just have to differentiate the roles of both parties.
 State what both parties should provide in order to come up with a credible and legal consulting agreement.

 The last step is deciding whether the consultant will be an employee or an independent contractor.
-Take note of this because this is important and this would be your basis on how the consultant must be treated in the legal templates.
+Take note of this because this is important and this would be your basis on how the consultant must be treated in the confidentiality agreement.
 Mostly consultants involved in an agreement are treated as independent contractors wherein they are offered benefits that a regular employee usually receives.